Banana Plant Care at Home: Your Complete Guide

 Pruning Banana Plants

-Banana plants will perform fine without any pruning, but people commonly prune their plants down to one pseudostem.
+Banana plants will perform fine without pruning, but people commonly prune their plants down to one pseudostem.

 If you are starting with a new corm, watch for growth.
 During the active growing season, a few pseudostems will emerge.
 Allow these to grow for a few weeks until you can identify the healthiest looking one.